Request to Join

 He is board certified in Medical Quality.
 He is the author of the book title “Case report: basics and publication”.
 His research is focus on neuroendocrinology mainly on pituitary and adrenal tumor and new genetic mutations.

-Dr. DeVincenzo is a Practicing Pediatric Infectious Diseases Specialist at Le Bonheur Children’s Hospital in Memphis Tennessee.
-He is also Professor of Pediatrics and Professor of Microbiology, Immunology, and Biochemistry at the University of Tennessee School of Medicine.
+Dr. DeVincenzo is currently VP of Translational Biology at Enanta Pharmacueticals.
+He recently completed a 25 year role as a Practicing Pediatric Infectious Diseases Specialist at Le Bonheur Children’s Hospital in Memphis Tennessee and Professor of Pediatrics and Professor of Microbiology, Immunology, and Biochemistry at the University of Tennessee School of Medicine.
 His research has focused on understanding the pathogenesis of respiratory syncytial virus (RSV) directly in children and using this understanding to develop therapeutic and prevention strategies against this virus.
 He is the author of over 250 original published abstracts and papers on this subject.
 Dr. DeVincenzo’s research initially focused on the immunogenetics of RSV disease and the interplay between viral dynamics and RSV disease severity in infants.
 Subsequently, his research focus shifted to apply this knowledge of RSV dynamics to the development of novel therapeutics for RSV.
 His development of RNA interference-based therapeutics for RSV has shown recent success.
 For his groundbreaking proof of concept work applying RNA interference concepts to develop human therapeutics, Dr. DeVincenzo’s study was listed as one of the most influential papers in medicine in 2010 (American Society for Microbiology).
-From this work, Dr. DeVincenzo is now developing antivirals and vaccines using a variety of approaches for RSV; from conception to proof of concept clinical trials through several academic, foundation, and industry pathways.
-He and colleagues have now demonstrated the first evidence that treating an established RSV infection in humans can lower the viral load and result in reduced disease.
-He has recently extended similar proofs of human antiviral RSV-therapeutic efficacy for four other novel antiviral compounds with different mechanisms of action and is currently progressing several international RSV antiviral programs into pediatric and adult populations.
+From this work, Dr. DeVincenzo set about developing antivirals and vaccines using a variety of approaches for RSV; from conception to proof of concept clinical trials through several academic, foundation, and industry pathways.
+He and colleagues have demonstrated the first evidence that treating an established RSV infection in humans can lower the viral load and result in reduced disease.
+He has subsequently extended similar proofs of human antiviral RSV-therapeutic efficacy for four other novel antiviral compounds with different mechanisms of action.
+He is currently progressing several international RSV antiviral programs into pediatric and adult populations in his new role at Enanta Pharmaceuticals.

 Dr. DeVincenzo received his undergraduate degree in biology from Stanford University, and then attended Vanderbilt Medical School where he became interested in pediatric infectious diseases and earned his MD degree.
 His internship and residency were completed at U.C.L.A Center for Health Sciences.
 After finishing his pediatrics training, Dr. DeVincenzo studied tropical medicine at Walter Reed and practiced general medicine in Central Africa before starting formal training in Pediatric Infectious Diseases at Boston Children’s Hospital and Harvard Medical School.
 During this time, he also completed a research fellowship at the Dana Farber Cancer Institute working with his mentor, George Siber, in developing passive antibody approaches for RSV treatment and prevention.
 Dr. DeVincenzo has conducted numerous clinical and translational trials in children refining the pathogenesis of RSV and defining the role of prevention and therapeutic applications of monoclonal antibodies targeting RSV in infants and the immune suppressed.
-He runs an active NIH-funded academic laboratory studying RSV and other respiratory viruses, and has received numerous honors for his research including honorary induction into Alpha Omega Alpha National Medical Honor Society (2009), the Healthcare Heroes Award for innovation (2008), and the best advance in Therapy and Prevention of a Microbial Disease (ICAAC 2007).
-Dr. DeVincenzo is currently also the medical director of the University affiliated Le Bonheur Children’s Hospital Virology Laboratory and the Methodist/Le Bonheur Molecular Diagnostics Laboratory.
-He is a practicing pediatric infectious disease specialist, lectures at the Medical School, nationally and internationally, and is involved in award winning clinical teaching of medical students, residents, and fellows.
+He ran an active NIH-funded academic laboratory studying RSV and other respiratory viruses for over a decade, and has received numerous honors for his research including honorary induction into Alpha Omega Alpha National Medical Honor Society (2009), the Healthcare Heroes Award for innovation (2008), and the best advance in Therapy and Prevention of a Microbial Disease (ICAAC 2007).
+Dr. DeVincenzo was also the medical director of the University affiliated Le Bonheur Children’s Hospital Diagnostic Virology Laboratory and the Methodist/Le Bonheur Molecular Diagnostics Laboratory.
+He is a board certified pediatric infectious disease specialist, has lectured nationally and internationally, and has received awards for clinical teaching of medical students, residents, and fellows.